-What are the state CME licensure requirements for MDs?
+What are the state license requirements for MDs and DOs?

 What are the requirements regarding opioid CME?